 You may not access the Services if You are Our direct competitor, except with Our prior written consent.
 In addition, You may access, with Our prior written consent, the Services for purposes of monitoring their availability, performance or functionality.

-Your use of the Services consitutes your agreement to these terms.
-It is effective between You and Us as of the date you sign an Order Form or begin using the Services, whichever is earlier.
+Your use of the Services constitutes your agreement to these terms.
+It is effective between You and Us as of the date you sign an Order Form or first use the Services, whichever is earlier.

-“Documentation” means our online user help, guides, documentation, and training materials, as updated from time to time, accessible via or login to the applicable Service.
+1.6 “Documentation” means our online user help, guides, documentation, and training materials, as updated from time to time, accessible via our website or after login to the applicable Service.

 2. OUR RESPONSIBILITIES

-2.1.
-Provision of Purchased Services.
+2.1 Provision of Purchased Services.
 We will (a) make the Services and Content available to You pursuant to this Agreement and the applicable Order Forms, (b) provide Our standard support for the Purchased Services to You at no additional charge, and/or upgraded support if purchased, and (c) use commercially reasonable efforts to make the online Purchased Services available 24 hours a day, 7 days a week, except for: (i) planned downtime (of which We shall give at least 24 hours electronic notice and which We shall schedule to the extent practicable during the weekend hours between 6:00 p.m.
 Friday and 3:00 a.m.
-Monday Mountain time), and (ii) any unavailability caused by circumstances beyond Our reasonable control, including, for example, an act of God, act of government, flood, fire, earthquake, civil unrest, act of terror, strike or other labor problem (other than one involving Our employees), Internet service provider failure or delay, Non-CONSENSUS Application, or denial of service attack.
+Monday Mountain time), and (ii) any unavailability caused by Force Majeure Events.

 2.3 Our Personnel.
 We will be responsible for the performance of Our personnel (including Our employees and contractors) and their compliance with Our obligations under this Agreement, except as otherwise specified herein.

 2.4 Beta Services.
 From time to time, We may invite You to try Beta Services at no charge.
 You may accept or decline any such trial in Your sole discretion.
 Beta Services will be clearly designated as beta, pilot, limited release, developer preview, non-production, evaluation or by a description of similar import.
 Beta Services are for evaluation purposes and not for production use, are not considered “Services” under this Agreement, are not supported, and may be subject to additional terms.
 Unless otherwise stated, any Beta Services trial period will expire upon the earlier of one year from the trial start date or the date that a version of the Beta Services becomes generally available.
 We may discontinue Beta Services at any time in Our sole discretion and may never make them generally available.
-We will have no liability for any harm or damage arising out of or in connection with a Beta Service.
+We will have no liability for any harm or damage, including lost or inaccessible data or unavailability of Beta Services, arising out of or in connection with a Beta Service.

 3. USE OF SERVICES AND CONTENT